top of page

 I parted with my new friend with a heart full of gratitude, savoring this serendipitous encounter and wondering what tree I may talk about the following week.

-So my chosen tree today is the Black Cherry because I wanted to continue talking about trees as healers and offer a little warning, that just because a tree heals, doesn't mean that all its parts are safe for consumption.
+So my chosen tree today is the Black Cherry because I wanted to continue talking about trees as healers and offer a little warning, that just because a tree heals, does not mean that all its parts are safe for consumption.

 Cherokee Uses